MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 In this exercise, you will increase the security level in your organization by configuring an ATP policy to ensure that no malicious content is sent through documents shared in Teams by blocking attachments that contain malware.

-#### Task 1 - Configure ATP for Microsoft Teams
+#### Task 1 - Configure Defender for Microsoft Teams

 Users in your organization are using Microsoft Teams for communication and collaboration.
 Business managers are concerned that documents that are shared within Microsoft Teams may contain malware.
-You will need to ensure that no malicious content is sent through documents shared in Teams by configuring ATP policy that blocks documents that contain malware.
+You will need to ensure that no malicious content is sent through documents shared in Teams by configuring Defender that blocks documents that contain malware.

 1. Connect to the **Client 1 VM** with the credentials that have been provided to you.

-2. Open Microsoft Edge, maximize the browser, and navigate to the **Microsoft 365 Security center**: [**https://security.microsoft.com**](https://security.microsoft.com/).
+2. Open Microsoft Edge, maximize the browser, and navigate to the **Office 365 Security and Compliance center**: [**https://protection.office.com**](https://protection.office.com/).

 3. On the **Pick an account** page, select the **MOD Administrator** (admin@&lt;YourTenant&gt;.onmicrosoft.com) and sign in with the provided credentials.

-4. In the **Microsoft 365 Security center**, in the left navigation pane, select **Policies**.
+4. In the **Office 365 Security and Compliance center**, in the left navigation pane, expand **Threat management**, select **Policies**.

-5. On the **Policies** page, scroll to the **Threat protection** section and select **ATP safe attachments (Office 365)**.
+5. On the **Threat Policies** page, scroll to the **Policies** section and select **Safe Attachments**.

 6. On the **Safe attachments** page, select **Global settings** on the ribbon.
 If you cannot see **Global settings** select **…** first.

-7. In the wizard, set **Turn on ATP for SharePoint, OneDrive, and Microsoft Teams** to **On**.
+7. In the wizard, set **Turn on Defender for Office 365 for SharePoint, OneDrive, and Microsoft Teams** to **On**.

 8. Select the **Save** button.

 9. Close the Edge browser windows.

-In this task, you have activated ATP safe attachments scanning for SharePoint, OneDrive, and Microsoft Teams that blocks block documents that contain malware.
+In this task, you have activated Defender scanning for Office 365 for SharePoint, OneDrive, and Microsoft Teams that blocks block documents that contain malware.

 ### **Exercise 3: Implement compliance for Microsoft Teams**